Red Alert (TV series): Production

 Creators Efroni and Chefetz pursued the project as they were inspired by the stories of the October 8 survivors, telling Haaretz: "Creativity is our way as artists to try to understand the situation.
 The series is an artistic interpretation of the individual and national experience."
 They committed to the project once they received a blessing from survivors and families of murder victims.

 In November 2024, it was confirmed that the project would be produced by American producer, Lawrence Bender.
 Bender has spoken about his motivation to produce the series: “What better way to tell the world what really happened?
 The world needs to be reminded of the truth.
 This is going to exist, and this will be here for the world to see."
 Efroni and Chefetz had not considered the series' value as hasbara when American philanthropists requested to be investors in the project.
 Chefetz explained that the series did not change significantly, and that the investors: "asked to introduce small changes that would enable non-Israelis to understand the events, but nothing more."
 He added that the philanthropists did not ask them "to show the magnitude of the horrors", and that the series is faithful to their interest "in seeing how October 7 is reflected on the faces of our protagonists, and not to recreate that day."

 A pre-production creative decision was to decide on which of the survivor accounts would be retold on screen.
-Bender explained: “There are so many stories … it wasn’t an easy process.
+Bender explained: “There are so many stories ... it wasn't an easy process.
 We wanted to find stories that we could, in a relatively small amount of episodes, show the beginning, middle, and the end with a hero.”

 The actors met with survivors of the October 7 attack, whose stories they were recreating on the screen.

 Filming

-The series was shot on diffrent locations in Israel, with principal photography beginning in spring 2025.
+The series was shot on different locations in Israel, with principal photography beginning in spring 2025.
 Some of the filming took place in the Gaza envelope.
 The series was shot over 39 days.

 The series also includes some real footage taken on October 7 in Israel.